 For all the swings and misses Netflix has in greenlighting a great many projects, they have huge hits that defy the odds.
 Look no further than Stranger Things, a show widely rejected by major networks before becoming a full-blown cultural phenomenon around the world.

 A spectacular 2019 featured Netflix releasing Marriage Story and The Irishman.
 Both were, as predicted, awards-season darlings and netted Golden Globe and Oscar nominations.
-Expect 2020 to be even better.
+Unfortunately 2020 has produced the wins that 2019 did for Netflix.
+Althought Tiger King: Murder, Mayhem, and Madness did set a new bar for pop culture references.

 Forming an alliance with Disney isn’t exactly a negative, though.
 As for the clear positives for this service specifically, it boasts a strong base of 28 million subscribers.